Four-manifolds, geometries and knots: The characterization

 It is easy to see that all such groups are realizable by closed smooth 4-manifolds with Euler characteristic 0.

-\begin{theorem} If $\pi$ is torsion free and virtually poly-$Z$ of Hirsch length $4$ then it is the fundamental group of a closed smooth $4$-manifold $M$ which is either a mapping torus of a self homeomorphism of a closed $3$-dimensional infrasolvmanifold or is the union of two twisted $I$-bundles over such a $3$-manifold.
+\begin{theorem} If $\pi$ is torsion-free and virtually poly-$Z$ of Hirsch length $4$ then it is the fundamental group of a closed smooth $4$-manifold $M$ which is either a mapping torus of a self homeomorphism of a closed $3$-dimensional infrasolvmanifold or is the union of two twisted $I$-bundles over such a $3$-manifold.
 Moreover, the $4$-manifold $M$ is determined up to homeomorphism by the group. \end{theorem}

 \begin{proof} The Eilenberg-Mac Lane space $K(\pi,1)$ is a $PD_4 $-complex with Euler characteristic 0.
-By Lemma 3.14, either there is an epimorphism $\phi:\pi\to Z$, in which case $\pi$ is a semidirect product $G\rtimes_\theta Z$ where $G=$ Ker$(\phi)$, or $\pi\cong G_1 *_G G_2 $ where $[G_1:G]=[G_2:G]=2$.
-The subgroups $G$, $G_1$ and $G_2$ are torsion free and virtually poly-$Z$.
+By Lemma 3.14, either there is an epimorphism $\phi:\pi\to\mathbb{Z}$, in which case $\pi$ is a semidirect product $G\rtimes_\theta\mathbb{Z}$ where $G=\mathrm{Ker}(\phi)$, or $\pi\cong G_1 *_G G_2 $ where $[G_1:G]=[G_2:G]=2$.
+The subgroups $G$, $G_1$ and $G_2$ are torsion-free and virtually poly-$Z$.
 Since in each case $\pi/G$ has Hirsch length 1 these subgroups have Hirsch length 3 and so are fundamental groups of closed 3-dimensional infrasolvmanifolds.
 The existence of such a manifold now follows by standard 3-manifold topology, while its uniqueness up to homeomorphism was proven in Theorem 6.11. \end{proof}

-The first part of this theorem may be stated and proven in purely algebraic terms, since torsion free virtually poly-$Z$ groups are Poincar\'e duality groups.
-(See Chapter III of [Bi].)
-If $\pi$ is such a group then either it is virtually nilpotent or $\sqrt\pi\cong Z^3$ or $\Gamma_q$ for some $q$, by Theorems 1.5 and 1.6.
+The first part of this theorem may be stated and proven in purely algebraic terms, since torsion-free virtually poly-$Z$ groups are Poincar\'e duality groups.
+(See \cite[Chapter III]{[Bi]}.)
+If $\pi$ is such a group then either it is virtually nilpotent or $\sqrt\pi\cong\mathbb{Z}^3$ or $\Gamma_q$ for some $q$, by Theorems 1.5 and 1.6.
 In the following sections we shall consider how such groups may be realized geometrically.
 The geometry is largely determined by $\sqrt\pi$.
 We shall consider first the virtually abelian cases.